 Denali Kid Care

-Blue Cross/Blue Shield, Aetna, and TriCare (as well as most other forms of insurance)
+Blue Cross/Blue Shield and Aetna (as well as most other forms of insurance)

 How It Works

 Circus, as a discipline, provides a variety of experiences and activities, which facilitates positive emotional, physical, and mental health outcomes.
 Occupational therapy and circus promote a better quality of life using the experience of play, fun and creative expression.

 Interacting in appropriately pitched circus activities promotes turn-taking, leadership, communication, empathy, expression, trust and dependability.
 Grading the tasks individually to have a combination of challenging and achievable components promotes feelings of motivation and satisfaction in engagement, as well as increased self-confidence and self-efficacy.
 Engagement in circus activities can also provide respite or distraction from ones current state of stress or mental instability.

 Circus skills can be graded to fit the capacities of people with a wide variety of physical and mental capabilities.
 Many activities used in circus increase body awareness, circulation, strength, tone, and flexibility.